annapuddles/pmp/README.md

 # Adding pmp to an object

-To add the Poodle Music Player (pmp) to an object:

-1. Place the "pmp (poodle music player)" script, "pmp config" notecard, and any song notecards on to a prim.
+To add the Poodle Music Player (pmp) to an object, place the "pmp (poodle music player)" script, "pmp config" notecard, "pmp preloader", and any song notecards on to a prim.

-2. Place the "pmp preloader" script on to a *different* prim than the "pmp (poodle music player)" script.

 The preloader is optional, but can improve the smoothness of playback.